Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 We are planning on deprecating and removing the existing `Tabs` component in favor of the new `AlphaTabs` component with updated designs. `AlphaTabs` has been available since v10.39.0 of `@shopify/polaris`.
 If there are any existing instances of `Tabs` in the codebase, migrations to rename `Tabs` to `LegacyTabs` **must be run first** before migrations to rename `AlphaTabs` to `Tabs`.
 The API for these two compononents are incompatible and will cause errors.

-To rename `AlphaTabs` to `Tabs`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration:
+To rename `AlphaTabs` to `Tabs`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <AlphaTabs prop />